Testing the Holy Spirit…

 "You shall not put the LORD your God to the test, as you tested him in Massah."
 (Deut 6:16 – Moses teaching the Israelites the statutes and ordinances at Beth Peor just prior to the Conquest)

-To begin understanding this, it is important to note that God tests those He loves.
+It is important to note that God tests those He loves.
 For example, in Exodus 15:25, God tested the Israelites with challenges that revealed whether they responded in trust or mistrust.

 Yet when water was lacking, the Israelites "tested the LORD saying, ‘Is the LORD among us, or not?"
 In this passage at Massah, the testing of the Lord appears to have two components:

-a) A disbelief that God is present.
+a) A disbelief that God is present, and perhaps that God must prove His existence.

 b) Despite witnessing supernatural proof of God, His reality, and His promises, people continued to make demands on God to meet their needs all the while not trusting Him.